dgroomes/kafka-playground/kafka-in-kafka-out/README.md

   the buck has to stop somewhere.
 Let's keep it legible.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
+* [ ] Use a pure CPU-intensive function.
+Sorting is boosted so strongly the memory speed that it's actually 10 time slower to parallelize it (I still barely understand that... maybe if I did huge lists that would amortize away).
+Regardless, the affect is pronounced and makes for a bad demo.
+Can we do prime factorization or fibonacci or something?
 * [x] DONE (duh.. needed to flush) Defect.
 When producing small amounts of messages (somewhere less than 100), the messages just don't appear...
 Defect in my producer.